 One such baffling event took place during the Medieval period in Europe.

-In July of 1374 in Aachen, Germany, a dozens of villages along the Rhine River were suddenly swept by a dancing plague called choreomania.
-For no apparent reason hundreds of people took to the streets leaping, jerking, and hopping to music.
+In July of 1374 in Aachen, Germany, dozens of villages along the Rhine River were suddenly swept by a dancing plague called choreomania.
+For no apparent reason, hundreds of people took to the streets leaping, jerking, and hopping to music.

 A strange dancing mani affected hundreds of people in Medieval Europe.